kumanna/armadillo-debian/README.txt

 10: Support for ATLAS
 =====================

-Armadillo can use the ATLAS library for faster versions of certain LAPACK and BLAS functions.
-Not all ATLAS functions are currently used, and as such LAPACK should still be installed.
+Armadillo can use the ATLAS library for faster versions of a subset of LAPACK and BLAS functions.
+LAPACK should still be installed to obtain full functionality.

-The minimum recommended version of ATLAS is 3.8.
+Caveat: the minimum recommended version of ATLAS is 3.10;
-Old versions (eg. 3.6) can produce incorrect results as well as corrupting memory, leading to random crashes.
+earlier versions (such as 3.6 and 3.8) can produce incorrect results and/or corrupt memory, leading to random crashes.

-Users of older Ubuntu and Debian based systems should explicitly check that ATLAS 3.6 is not installed.
-It's better to remove the old version and use the standard LAPACK library.